Georgia Power 2019 Community Partnerships

-The Religious Leaders Luncheon held in June had over 35 faith-based members attending.
-Updates on Georgia Power’s Environmental initiatives and Plant Vogtle were presented.
+The Religious Leaders Luncheon held in June had over 35 faith-based leaders in attendance.
+Updates on Georgia Power’s environmental initiatives and Plant Vogtle were presented.
 Attendees shared community issues and heard about the company’s workforce development strategy, including Georgia Power’s linemen training program.

 More than 40 Hispanic leaders attended the September meeting in Atlanta.
 Leaders from community organizations, business and elected officials were part of the audience.
 Presentations by Georgia Power leaders included Georgia Power’s expanding Renewables programs along with discussions on education and a progress report on the Plant Vogtle expansion.